danlyke/libfby/README.md

   was also (and still am) rebuilding too many files at a whack.

 * I wanted to get comfortable with some of the C++11 features.
 Hellooooo, "auto" and lambdas!
+And then I realized that much of what NodeJS does could as easily be implemented in C++.

 There are vestiges of two early decisions still in this code: